ngeny-brian/Phase-2-project/README.md

 #### Interpreting the multiple regression model.

 * The model was overally statistically significant, with the f-statistic p-value well below 0.05.
-* The model explained about 56% of the variance in price.
+* The model explained about 57% of the variance in price.
 Which was an improvement from the simple model.
 * Not all the model coefficients were statistically significant.
-Two coeficients (bedrooms_4 and bedroom_5) were both not statistically significant, with t-statistic p-values above 0.05.
+The coeficient for bedroom_5 is not statistically significant, with t-statistic p-values above 0.05.
-* Given that all other predictors were 0, the price of the house was 6,072,946 dollars.
+* Given that all other predictors were 0, the price of the house was 6,029,056 dollars.
 Which is obviously not a real world value considering that a house should atleast have one of the other factors available.
 * The refrence category for the number of bedrooms was any other number of bedrooms aside from the ones used in the model.
-    * When a house had 2 bedrooms as compared to any other number of bedrooms besides 2, 3, 4 and 5, we saw an associated increase of 191,849.5 dollars in the price of the house.
+    * When a house had 2 bedrooms as compared to any other number of bedrooms besides 2, 3, 4 and 5, we saw an associated increase of 178,552 dollars in the price of the house.
-    * when a house had 3 bedrooms as compared to any other number of bedrooms besides 2, 3, 4 and 5, we saw an associated increase of 93,730.56 dollars in the price of the house.
+    * when a house had 3 bedrooms as compared to any other number of bedrooms besides 2, 3, 4 and 5, we saw an associated increase of 97,460 dollars in the price of the house.
+    * when a house had 4 bedrooms as compared to any other number of bedrooms besides 2, 3, 4 and 5, we saw an associated increase of 25,122 dollars in the price of the house.
-* For each increase in 1 bathroom, we saw an associated increase of 61,256.36 dollars in the price of the house.
+* For each increase in 1 bathroom, we saw an associated increase of 66,591 dollars in the price of the house.
-* For each increase in 1 square-foot of the living area, we saw an associated increase of 305.33 dollars in the price of the house.
+* For each increase in 1 square-foot of the living area, we saw an associated increase of 280.71 dollars in the price of the house.
-* For each increase in 1 square-foot of the lot area, we saw an associated decrease of 0.31 dollars in the price of the house.
+* For each increase in 1 square-foot of the lot area, we saw an associated decrease of 0.34 dollars in the price of the house.
-* for each increase of 1 floor, we saw an associated increase of 55,786.64 dollars in the price of the house.
+* For each increase of 1 floor, we saw an associated increase of 59,682 dollars in the price of the house.
-* for each year newer the house is, we saw an associated decrease of 3,270.37 dollars in the price of the house.
+* For each year newer the house is, we saw an associated decrease of 3,142.8 dollars in the price of the house.
+* For each grade higher the house is, we see an associated decrease of 25,624 dollars in the price of the house.

 #### Changes to the model.